Greece Moments Greece Moments

 Port of Maltezana

-At the small harbour there is a Greek idyll and you quickly get into conversation with the local fishermen.
-Behind Maltezana Beach some small hotels and apartment complexes are spread out, but everything doesn’t seem extremely crowded yet.
-Further east of Maltezana, behind a hilltop, is the second village beach called Paralia Schinonta.
+The small harbour has a truly Greek feel, and you can quickly strike up a conversation with the local fishermen.
+Behind Maltezana Beach, a few small hotels and apartment complexes are spread out, but it doesn’t feel overcrowded at all.
+Further east of Maltezana, beyond a hilltop, lies the second village beach, called Paralia Schinonta.

 Maltezana Beach Astypalea Analipsi Urlaub